DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-11-22-lfu-cache-in-O(1).md

             return -1;
         }

         // Move item from one frequency list to next.
-Not O(n) due to list iteration. int frequency = counts.get(key);
+Not O(1) due to list iteration. int frequency = counts.get(key);
         frequencies.get(frequency).remove(new Integer(key));
         if (frequencies.get(frequency).size() == 0) {